 For a unique Nakiri blade, this option by Kai is an excellent pick.
 The ultra-functional blade comes in a vibrant bright green and has beveled slots so that you won’t have any excess friction while prepping fruits or vegetables.
 The blade is about 5-inches long, making it the perfect size for most all-purpose prep jobs.

 I was impressed by the high value of this blade for the price.
 Overall, this is an excellent Nakiri knife for small and large food prep jobs.
 The super sharp knife is great for preparing any and all of your favorite dishes.

 - Perfect size for most prep jobs

 - Comes with beveled slots to reduce friction

 - Does not come with a sheath, which could make storage difficult

 What Does Nakiri Mean?

 Before you get a Nakiri blade, you’re probably wondering what “Nakiri” actually means.
 When translated from Japanese, nakiri literally means “vegetable chopper”.
-You’ll find that a couple of Nakiri blades will have this engraved in Japanese on the metal blade, adding to their authentic appearance.
+You will find some Nakiri blades have this engraved in Japanese writing on the metal blade, adding to the authentic appearance.